Limited Liability Corporation FAQ

 What securities laws impact LLCs?

 By definition, a security is an investment in a profit-making enterprise that is not run or controlled by the investor.
-Therefore, if you are planning on having more than one owner (member) in your LLC, then you may have to worry about securities laws.
+Therefore, if you plan to have more than one owner (member) in your LLC, you may have to worry about securities laws.

 If ownership interests in your business will be considered securities by the SEC, you must ensure that you qualify for an exemption before you take money from investors.
 If you cannot qualify for the exemption, you must register the sale of the interest in your LLC with the state and the federal SEC.